publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [UNRELEASED] =

+* Changed: Added more clear debug message if the cron event was not scheduled due to an error;
+* Fixed: Fix the Expires column in the posts page correctly identifying the post ID on cron event with multiple IDs, #210;
+*

 = [2.7.1] - 12 Jan 2022 =

 * Added: Add visual indicator to the cron event status in the settings page, #155;